Frequently Asked Questions

 When you sign your retainer agreement, you pay a certain amount of money.
 That amount differs from person to person, or company to company, depending on the amount of work, and the type of work, that you need.
 When you pay the retainer, it goes into a trust account (a special bank account with stronger protections).
 After I complete some or all of the work, I will bill you.
 The bill is paid out of the retainer funds in the trust account.
 If there is more work to do, then you will replenish the retainer funds in the trust account.
 If there is money remaining in the trust account after all the work is completed, it is returned to you.

 Yes, there are certain matters that require expertise from more than one lawyer.
-For example, when a matter is headed toward litigation we include a litigator on the team; when it involves a property that is part of an estate where the owner (settlor) has passed away and the beneficiary is selling the property, we work with the estate lawyer; and when it is has complicated tax implications we involve the CPA or tax lawyer the client chooses.
+For example, when it involves a property that is part of an estate where the owner (settlor) has passed away and the beneficiary is selling the property, we work with the estate lawyer; and when it is has complicated tax implications we involve the CPA or tax lawyer the client chooses.

 Free 15-Minute Phone Consultation